Iraq pushes into town near Mosul after IS assault on Kirkuk

 Iraq launched a long-awaited operation on Monday aimed at retaking Mosul, its second largest city, which fell to IS in 2014.
 It is the largest operation undertaken by Iraqi forces since the 2003 U.S.-led invasion and is expected to take weeks, if not months.

 Carter's visit comes two days after a U.S. service member was killed outside Mosul, underscoring the risk that American troops are taking as they advise Iraqi forces in the fight.

 More than 4,800 U.S. troops are in Iraq and there are more than 100 U.S. special operations forces operating with Iraqi units.
 Hundreds more American troops are playing a support role in staging bases farther from the front lines.

-Two officials said that while the fire was set two days ago in Mishraq, the winds shifted earlier Saturday, sending the smoke south toward Qayara West air field, a staging area for the Mosul offensive.
+Two U.S. military officials said that while the fire was set two days ago, the winds shifted earlier Saturday, sending the smoke south toward Qayara West air field, a staging area for the Mosul offensive.
 The officials spoke on condition of anonymity because they were not authorized to discuss the matter publicly.

 They said troops at the base were wearing protective masks because of the breathing concerns, and estimated it could take two to three days to put the fire out.

 Matti reported from Kirkuk.
-Associated Press writers Lolita C. Baldor and Joseph Krauss in Baghdad, Adam Schreck and Salar Salim in Irbil, Iraq, and Maamoun Youssef in Cairo contributed to this report.
+Associated Press writers Lolita C. Baldor and Joseph Krauss in Baghdad, Adam Schreck and Balint Szlanko in Awsaja, Iraq, Salar Salim in Irbil, Iraq, Maamoun Youssef in Cairo and Vladimir Isachenkov in Moscow contributed to this report.